iambryancs/wordpress-vm/README.md

      ```
      vagrant plugin install vagrant-hostsupdater
      ```
+     You will need to run your CMD as admin on Windows when doing this.

 5. Once you've updated your hosts file, you can now access your project at http://wordpress.vm

 ## WordPress Admin